oes170611-netizen/legal/privacy-policy.md

 Questions, comments, or concerns about this policy or your data?
 Contact us at **nutricoreapp1@gmail.com**.

 ---

-**Notes for Omer (remove before publishing):**
-- "Immediate" deletion above assumes you're not running scheduled DB backups/snapshots on Railway.
-If you turn those on later, add a line noting backups are purged on Railway's rotation schedule (check Railway's retention period and update this doc).
-- No registered company/LLC yet, so this doc refers to "the NutriCore team" instead of a legal entity name — deliberate, since claiming an unregistered name as a company could misrepresent your legal structure.
 If/when you incorporate, swap this for the real entity name.
 Until then, your Google Play/Apple developer account name is the actual legally responsible party — worth checking that matches what you'd want visible if this ever gets scrutinized.
 - Draft only, not legal advice — worth a lawyer's pass before shipping, especially if you pick up EU/California users (GDPR/CCPA add specific disclosure requirements around AI processing of health data).
 -